imdea-software/async-droid/README.md

   The instrumentation uses [Soot framework](https://github.com/Sable/soot).

-  Soot parameter -android-jars option (that is called in our instrumenter file) looks in the path to the "platforms" folder of the Android SDK that is the target SDK version defined in your app's manifest file.
-So, make sure that the target platform exists in your platforms folder.
+  Soot option -android-jars (that is set in our instrumentor code) looks into the "platforms" folder for the Android SDK that is the target SDK version defined in the application's manifest file.
+So, make sure that your target platform exists in your platforms folder.
+(You can use "Android SDK Manager" to install necessary platform SDKs.)

   In instrumentAndroidApk folder: